 OSO Turns 10!

 As of November 2013, Oxford Scholarship Online has turned ten years old.
-To mark this anniversary, we've been celebrating this year with lots of exciting projects, including an infographic and a year-long series on the OUPblog.
+To mark this anniversary, we've been celebrating this year with lots of exciting projects, including an infographic, an online brochure with free chapters, and a year-long series on the OUPblog.

 Click on the image to see the full infographic!

 OUP editors have picked ten titles across each of OSO's twenty subjects to celebrate the breadth and scope of the scholarly works available on Oxford Scholarship Online.
 Click on the image to view the whole brochure, and read free sample chapters, now available for a year

 Undeniably, our reading and research habits have changed drastically since the advent of digital publishing.
 How has online academia changed since OSO's launch 10 years ago?
 What might the future hold for it?
 In this series, lasting from November 2013 till October 2014, we've asked a whole host of people from all different walks of life to offer their opinions - from librarians to authors, editors to students.

 - 'Looking Back: Ten Years of OSO' by Sophie Goldsworthy, Editorial Director for Academic and Trade at Oxford University Press

 - 'University Libraries and the E-books Revolution' by Luke Swindler, Collections Management Officer at UNC Libraries

 - 'Volume, Variety, and Online Scholarly Publishing' by John Louth, Editor-in-Chief of Academic Law at Oxford University Press

 - 'How Electronic Publishing is Changing Academia for the Better' by Dr. Hannah Skoda, Tutorial Fellow in History at St. John's College in Oxford, and author of Medieval Violence and co-editor of Legalism: History and Anthropology